Uthreloss/Master-Dissertation/README.md

 Use these two to terminate remaining camera commands:

-Detect running command
+Detect running commands:

     ```bash
         ps -A
         ```

-Stop them
+Stop them:

     ```bash
         kill all <Name of the process>
         ```

 ## 4.- ROS Node integration

 As the camera is properly working, the ros node can be safely installed and tested